Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 Loving the Lord is fitting with Praise and is directed towards God.
-Loving our neighbor is equivalent to serving them and is a direct expression of Loving God.
+Loving our neighbor is the fullest expression of loving God.
 In other words, loving our neighbor is the equivalent of loving Him.
 Jesus said that he who has done these things to the least of these had done them unto Him.

 I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.